 The new year is often a time for reflection and planning.
 And if you're after reading recommendations for 2020, you've come to the right place.
 This month BooksfromScotland looks at new books and new talent in fiction, poetry, memoir and childrens' books, and there is a lot to get excited about.
 So, get cosy, settle down and discover some new books to while away the rest of the winter.
 It's the perfect way to look forward to the new year.

 We’re very much looking forward to Martin MacInnes’s second novel, Gathering Evidence, after the success of his debut, Infinite Ground.
 He’s a writer who defies description, and likes to push boundaries in genre and form, while exploring ideas of technology, the environment and the world(s) we live in.
-In Gathering Evidence, we are taken to a ...
+In Gathering Evidence, we ...

 Pine By Francine Toon Published by Doubleday